-This deep test of Finviz vs. TradingView reveals that TradingView wins in our testing because it does almost everything better than Finviz.
+My test comparing Finviz to TradingView reveals that TradingView wins because it outperforms Finviz in almost every aspect.
 TradingView is better for charting, trading, community, backtesting, and usability.
 Finviz excels at fundamental screening and insider trading information.

 TradingView vs Finviz Ratings | TradingView | Finviz |

-TradingView scores 4.5/5.0 because it does everything well, and Finviz scores 3.2/5.0 because it lacks community and live trading and has inferior charts and backtesting.
+TradingView scores 4.8/5.0 because it does everything well, and Finviz scores 4.3/5.0 because it lacks a community, live trading, and has inferior charts.
 However, Finviz excels at rapidly visualizing vast stock market data on a single screen.

 Features | TradingView | Finviz |